major/lexgrabber/README.md

 # lexgrabber

 This is a work in progress to get Lexus inventory data from Toyota's GraphQL endpoints.
+There's another repo like this one with [Toyota vehicles](https://github.com/major/yotagrabber).

 **This project is not affiliated with or endorsed by Toyota/Lexus.**